CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+GITHUB*_ Request URNs (for COMEDI, Korp, license pages)
 # [ ] _*+DB*_ Add the corpus to the resource database and make sure it is on the list of upcoming resources and citable
 # [ ] _*+PORTAL*_ Create/update license pages [how to create/update license pages | https://www.kielipankki.fi/intra/creating-license-pages/ ]
-# [ ] _*?LBR*_ Ask CSC to create an LBR record (for a RES corpus!
-This needs the official corpus name, a persistant identifier for the metadata and a rudimental license page with PID)
+# [ ] _*?META*_ If this is a RES-licensed corpus and an LBR application does not yet exist, create and fill in another instance of [Jira issue "_shortname_: Create an LBR record for a RES-licensed corpus" | https://github.com/CSCfi/Kielipankki-utilities/edit/master/docs/corpus_publishing_tasklist.md#csc_lbr ]
 # [ ] _*+META*_ Add citation information to the [COMEDI | https://clarino.uib.no/comedi/records] record
 # [ ] _*+PORTAL*_ Create or update the resource group page, and make sure the metadata record also contains a link to the resource group page
 \\